 The Early Years

-In the early 1980s, the United Way in Charlotte formed a work group to find solutions for the area’s rapidly rising teen pregnancy rates – a problem that reflected national trends.
+Barbara believed that young people needed to understand how their bodies worked and wanted to empower them.
+She worked with local leaders to form a work group to find solutions for the area’s rapidly rising teen pregnancy rates – a problem that reflected national trends.
 By 1985, that little work group was thriving and established itself as its own nonprofit.
+That's us.
 The new nonprofit would focus on helping local groups across the state build capacity to address teen pregnancy.

 In 1986 – just one year after our official founding – the North Carolina General Assembly turned to our fledgling group to launch a state-funded partnership to support pregnancy prevention projects across the state.
 Six years later, North Carolina reversed its teen pregnancy rate trend and started the decline that continues to this day.